 - Are your wheels being inspected for hidden damage after blasting?
 After a wheel has been blasted, you or your service provider should check for any serious damages that were hidden under paint and debris.
 Some common damages to look for after blasting include: cracks, distorted bolt holes, worn mounting faces, and damaged wheel flanges.
 It’s also necessary to examine the deep crevices in the wheel surface to check for any debris that might not have been blasted yet.

 - What is the mil thickness of your powder-coated wheels?
-The thickness of your wheels’ powder coat determines whether or not they are winter ready.
+The thickness of your powder coated wheels determines whether or not they are winter ready.
 As recommended by the TMC, a strong powder coat should be 3.5 mils thick, as that provides a thick enough powder coat for durability but will not affect the lug bolts’ ability to be properly tightened to the bolt face.
 We suggest you check the thickness with a Mil Thickness Gauge, which will tell you the exact thickness of your powder coating on multiple areas of the wheels’ surfaces.

 - Do you communicate often with your service provider?
 The most important practice to ensure your wheels are safe this winter is open communication with your refinishing service provider.
 By understanding the process your wheels go through, you are empowered to make the best wheel refinishing choices for your fleet.
 Checking with your service provider about the products and processes used on your wheels takes the guesswork out of your fleet’s safety this winter.
 You will know whether your wheels will be prone to corrosion or fortified to perform all year long.